Heart disease is for middle-aged men to worry about isn’t it?

 Heart disease is largely preventable.
 Start by learning what you need to know:

-- The heart disease risk factors, including being overweight, being physically inactive, smoking and having a family history of heart disease.
+- The heart disease risk factors include being overweight, being physically inactive, smoking and having a family history of heart disease.
 The only way to know your true risk is to have a heart health check with your GP.
 Watch this short video to find out more

-- The clinical heart disease risk factors, including high blood pressure and high cholesterol.
+- The clinical heart disease risk factors include high blood pressure and high cholesterol.
 Almost 30% of Australian women have one or more of these yet many don’t know they are risk factors that must be managed.
 These risk factors don’t usually have obvious symptoms.
 Find out more about them today

 - The link between menopause and heart disease